awsdocs/amazon-fsx-windows-user-guide/doc_source/maintenance-windows.md

 1. Choose **Save** to save your changes\.
 The new maintenance start time is displayed in the **Administration Settings** panel\.

-To change the weekly maintenance window using the CLI or API using the [UpdateFileSystem](https://docs.aws.amazon.com/fsx/latest/APIReference/API_UpdateFileSystem.html) operation, see [Walkthrough 3: Update an Existing File System](walkthrough03-update-file-system.md)\.
+To change the weekly maintenance window using the CLI or API using the [UpdateFileSystem](https://docs.aws.amazon.com/fsx/latest/APIReference/API_UpdateFileSystem.html) operation, see [Walkthrough 3: Update an existing file system](walkthrough03-update-file-system.md)\.